lorenzo-rovigatti/tacoxDNA/README.md

 * An oxDNA topology file (named by suffixing the centerline file with ".top")
 * An oxDNA configuration file (named by suffixing the centerline file with ".oxdna")

+---

 ## oxDNA-to-LAMMPS converter

-The `oxDNA_LAMMPS.py` script takes two mandatory arguments and outputs a single file.
+The `oxDNA_LAMMPS.py` script takes two mandatory arguments and outputs a single file that can be used as input to run oxDNA simulations [USER-CGDNA](https://lammps.sandia.gov/doc/Packages_details.html#pkg-user-cgdna) LAMMPS package.

 ### Arguments
 * An oxDNA topology file